justshare/justshare.github.io/_posts/2014-04-23-Daily-Best-from-Social-Media-Mavens.md

 ###3.
 [Build Lasting Relationships on Google+ - Adventure in Visibility with Martin Shervington&nbsp;<i class="icon-link"></i>](http://denisewakeman.com/hoa/build-lasting-relationships-on-google-adventure-in-visibility-with-martin-shervington/)
-A Google+ Hangout between Martin Shervington and Denise Wakeman featuring
->Martin’s approach to building relationships on Google+ How Martin got started on Google+
-  How relationships impact search on Google
+>A Google+ Hangout between Martin Shervington and Denise Wakeman featuring Martin’s approach to building relationships on Google+, How Martin got started on Google+, How relationships impact search on Google

 (by [Martin Shervington](https://twitter.com/MartinSherv) and [Denise Wakeman](https://twitter.com/DeniseWakeman))